Gone (Hayder novel)

-Gone (ISBN 978-0-593-06382-8) is a book by Mo Hayder and published by Grove Atlantic on 4 February 2010 which later went on to win the Edgar Award for Best Novel in 2012.
+Gone is a 2010 crime novel by British author Mo Hayder.
+It was first published in the United Kingdom by Bantam Books on 4 February 2010, and later in the United States by Grove Atlantic in February 2011.
+It won the Edgar Award for Best Novel in 2012.

 Synopsis

 When a carjacker drives off with a child in the back seat, detective inspector Jack Caffery realizes that the child was the criminal's true target.